-The Government are extending the powers of the First-tier Tribunal (SEND), sometimes referred to as the ‘SEND Tribunal’, to make non-binding recommendations about the health and social care aspects of Education, Health and Care (EHC) plans as part of a two-year trial.
-The trial was originally setup to apply to decisions made or EHC plans issued/amended from 3 April 2018 until 31 August 2020, however this has now been extended to 31 August 2021.
+Following a trial period from April 2018 - 31st August 2021, The Government is set to extend the powers of the First-tier Tribunal (SEND), sometimes referred to as the ‘SEND Tribunal’, to make non-binding recommendations about the health and social care aspects of Education, Health and Care (EHC).

 To date, you have only been able to appeal the educational aspects of EHC plans.
 The trial gives you new rights to request recommendations about the health and social care needs and provision specified in EHC plans, in addition to the educational aspects, when making a SEND appeal.
 This gives you the opportunity to raise all your concerns about an EHC plan in one place.